| PleasantonWeekly.com |

-School board to discuss appointing interim superintendent, other next steps Tuesday
+School board offers apology, next steps in superintendent search

 Tim Talk